-- Collected traffic count, posted speed, truck volume data from all three states for DMATS model. - Collected employment data from Illinois and Wisconsin DMATS model. - Collected socioeconomic data and trends for population, employment and households. - Updated GIS data base for DMATS LRTP process. - Worked with NICC on getting EMSI data for LRTP. - Provided VMT for DMATS area for air quality analysis.
+- Collecting, truck volume data from Iowa and Illinois for regional freight plan. - Provided employment data from Illinois and Iowa for regional freight model. - Provided socioeconomic data and trends for population, employment and households for - Provided VMT for DMATS area for air quality analysis.
 Provided technical analysis to City of Dubuque and GDDC on benefits in converting a 90 fleet diesel vehicles to CNG.